MichaelCurrin/coding-blog/_posts/2020-04-20-predicting-the-future-of-web-development.md

     npm install --ignore-scripts

-### Adding to your product
+## Adding to your product

 * Go for solving use-cases and understanding people's problems.
 * Rather thank checking of a a list of features which the developers want t add but no one cares about.
-Such as when the speaker say that when Elm's output size and performance was better than JavaScript and was further improved, people weren't impressed because they are already used to the drawbacks of JavaScript.
+Such as when the speaker say that when Elm's output size and performance was _better_ than JavaScript and was further improved, people _weren't impressed_ because they are already used to the drawbacks of JavaScript.

-### Other predictions
+## Other predictions

-* Web Assembly gives low-level control of the browser behavior and is already used by Elm, Dart and Rust.
+* **Web Assembly** gives low-level control of the browser behavior and is already used by Elm, Dart and Rust.
 Web Assembly is going to boost performance on browser UI, including for games.
-* Machine Learning and AI are over-hyped - yes there are great use-cases for them, but the kind of applications for those are not going to be so ground-breaking as people think.
+* **Machine Learning** and **AI** are over-hyped - yes there are great use-cases for them, but the kind of applications for those are not going to be so ground-breaking as people think.
-* GitHub packages might be a good alternative to NPM packages repository.
+* **GitHub packages** might be a good alternative to the NPM packages repository.
 Yarn or something else might replace NPM.
 But the ecosystem will remain because it has support.
 The NPM site has prevented unpublishing packages, to avoid unexpected errors.

 ## Resources